ukhsa-collaboration/standards-development/docs/exceptions.md

 # Exceptions

+> [!TIP]
+> This document is not about exceptions in code, it's about exceptions that occur during any phase of a project's lifetime and explores the most effective methods for managing and mitigating the associated risks.

 ## Introduction

 Exceptions are a formal mechanism for managing deviations from agreed standards.
 This guidance applies across all development standards, including security, architecture, environments, and delivery processes.